sailorfe/ephem/README.md

 ## 📚 More information

+- [Changelog](./CHANGELOG) – Version history with major changes and bug fixes.
 - [Devlogs](https://sailorfe.codeberg.page) – More about the tech stack and really basic Python realizations had in real-time.
 - [Hackstrology](https://buttondown.com/hackstrology) – A broader, biweekly astrology newsletter with periodic progress updates for non-developers.